quiet-programmer/booking_demo/README.md

 ## Booking Africa Demo

-This is just a demo appication for test
+This is just a demo appication for test, for an interview...
+<p>If you are facing issue loading the API I ignored it, sorry about that</p>

 <center>
 <table>